Exodussubhash/Exodussubhash/README.md

 ---

-⭐ *Looking to collaborate on impactful AI/ML research, LLM applications, and intelligent systems that create real-world value.*
+⭐ *Looking to collaborate on impactful AI/ML research, Diffusion Models,LLM model fine tuning and building applications, and intelligent systems that create real-world value.*

 <!---